What is content-based, sheltered English instruction?

 Does Utah International have sports and activities?

 Yes.
-Right now we offer soccer, Spanish, yoga, guitar, piano, yearbook, peer leadership, recreational basketball, volleyball, and soccer, homework support, and open computer time after school.
-We will expand our offerings as we grow.
+Right now we offer student council, choir, piano, art and ceramics, yearbook, peer leadership, robotics, coding, dance, recreational basketball, volleyball, and soccer, homework support, and open computer time after school.
+Offerings vary over the course of the year.
 We hope that every student will participate in at least one after-school activity.
-As a small school we will probably not compete with other schools in sports, at least for our first few years.
+Sports teams compete with other after-school programs and clubs.

 How do you teach students with such a wide range of first languages and English ability?